LIV2/ise-docker/README.md

     user@machine ~/xilinx-ise #
     ```

+5a.
+Alternatively, the script `run-docker` will drop you in shell inside the docker environment.
+You can use xilinx tools from there

-1. Create a free license via the [Licensing Solution Center](https://www.xilinx.com/getlicense)
+6. Create a free license via the [Licensing Solution Center](https://www.xilinx.com/getlicense)

-1. Add license to your home dir:
-    ```
-    mkdir -p $HOME/.Xilinx
-    cp ~/Downloads/Xilinx.lic $HOME/.Xilinx/
-    ```
-    The license is mounted into the docker container from `$HOME/.Xilinx/Xilinx.lic` by default.
-If you like to use another location set up the `XILINX_LIC` environment variable to point to the `Xilinx.lic` file.
+7. Add license to this directory.
+The license is mounted into the docker container from the current directory.